-Unfortunately, I was neither born with a trust fund nor did I have access to a stash of cash to fund this endeavor.
-Instead I was left with 15 bucks in my bank account and a heap of student loans, making the prospect of post-college travel looking rather improbable.
+Unfortunately, I wasn’t born with a trust fund nor did I have a stash of cash to fund this endeavor.
+Instead I had with 15 bucks in my bank account and a heap of student loans, making the prospect of post-college travel look rather improbable.
+So I ended up taking a job as a legal assistant.

 With plenty of good paying jobs (mostly on farms or in the service/tourism industry), there are a ton of great opportunities for those looking to pick up some work to fund their adventures as they travel.
-In fact, with fruit picking jobs and the like offering nearly $17/hour, with just a few months of work with few living expenses could fund several more months of gallivanting around the islands off the Queensland coast, hoping over to New Zealand and getting into trouble all around Oz.
+In fact, with fruit-picking jobs and the like offering nearly $17/hour, just a few months of work could fund several more months of gallivanting around the islands off the Queensland coast, hopping over to New Zealand and trouble-making all around Oz.

 When most people hear the word visa, they immediately think of endless paper work and battling through heaps bureaucratic b.s.
 However, applying for an Australian working holiday visa is super easy.
-After a few minutes of filling out a form and paying the relatively small fee (US$160) almost all candidates are accepted.
+After filling out the forms and paying the relatively small fee (US$390) most candidates are accepted.

-Robert Dalboc was working as a contract employee at Microsoft based in Reno, Nevada when he decided it was time to pack up and head out on an adventure in Australia.
-He and a friend applied for the working holiday visa and AU$195 and 24 hours later he was approved and starting to plan his trip Down Under.
+Robert Dalboc was working as a contract employee at Microsoft and based in Reno, Nevada when he decided it was time to pack up and head out on an adventure in Australia.
+He and a friend applied for the working holiday visa and only 24 hours later he was approved and starting to plan his trip Down Under.

-Dalboc has quickly discovered the advantages to traveling in an English speaking country, where it is not only easy to travel and communicate, but where it is also easy to find work.
-Plus, with not many Americans yet taking advantage of the working holiday program, Dalboc has discovered he’s a bit of a hot commodity.
+Dalboc quickly discovered the advantages to traveling in an English-speaking country, where it’s not only easy to travel and communicate but where it’s also easy to find work.
+Plus, with not as many Americans taking advantage of the working holiday program as visitors from other countries, Dalboc has discovered he’s a bit of a hot commodity.

 “I’ve found they kinda like us,” he said.
 “We speak the language, and they like our accent.
-There aren’t many of us [Americans], so they are interested.”
+There aren’t as many of us [Americans], so they’re interested.”

 Aiming to avoid the tough physical labor involved with fruit picking or farm work (popular working holiday options), Titland worked on a dive boat before scoring a job at popular backpacker hangout The Woolshed in Cairns, Queensland.
 Unlike troubles he had trying to work as he traveled in other countries, he’s found ample opportunities in Australia.

-While you “don’t get the culture shock aspect,” in Australia, many Americans find the ease of traveling and working Down Under well worth the trade off—especially when they learn even the most lowly jobs pay more than twice the U.S. minimum wage.
+While you “don’t get the culture shock aspect,” in Australia, many Americans find the ease of traveling and working Down Under well worth the trade off—especially when they learn even lowest paying jobs pay more than twice the U.S. minimum wage.

 For the thousands who may have recently gotten laid off or for those recent college graduates unable to find a job, the prospect of an almost guaranteed job and time to travel one of the world’s most beautiful countries is reason enough to get your passport ready and your visa application filled out.
-Working and saving for a few months and then taking off to travel for a few more sounds like an ideal way to spend time in between things.
+Working and saving for a few months and then taking off to travel for a few more sounds like an ideal way to spend time between jobs or degrees.

-The Work and Holiday visa is for tertiary educated* people aged 18 to 30 who want to travel and work for up to 12 months in Australia.
+Per the Australian government, the Work and Holiday visa is for tertiary educated* (beyond high school) people aged 18 to 30 (to be 18-35 as of January 2017) who want to travel and work for up to 12 months in Australia.
 This visa allows you to supplement the cost of your holiday through periods of temporary or casual employment.
-Most countries under this visa program have a limit on the number of Work and Holiday visas issued per year.
+You cannot travel with minor dependents (children) on this visa.

 What does this visa let me do?

-If you are granted a Work and Holiday visa you can:
+If you’re granted a Work and Holiday visa you can:

 * enter Australia at any time within 3 months of the visa grant date